 Transformational selling conversations elevate the role you play with your clients and members from representative or advisor to partner.
 They see you as more than just a banker.
 When they face a challenge or obstacle, you’re part of their first response team.
 You are the person and team they call to get advice and guidance on their next best move.

 Transformational selling conversations generate an enduring emotional connection; as Maya Angelou says, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Transformational selling conversations laser in on who your clients will be, what they will do, and what they will have because they chose to work with you.
 You go from order taker to opportunity maker.
 How would you like to be more of that?

 In a nutshell, transactional selling is a conversation about mortgage rates.
 A relational conversation is about the client’s comfort with variable vs. fixed terms.
 A transformational selling conversation considers the clients’ desire for adventure, learning, and security, as they plan travels this year, put kids through school in the near term, and downsize living space in their retirement.

 With these conversation tips, what can you do to move forward from here?

 Action 1: Identify the types of conversations you’re having.
 Naming client meetings as transactional, relational, or transformational is a great start.
 Only by becoming aware of the types of conversations you’re currently having could you make the shift to being a Transformational Seller.

-Action 3: Develop Transformational Selling Conversation Skills.
-Become a mindful listener, ask curious questions, give space for silence, so you and your clients can uncover the transformation they are ultimately seeking.
+Action 3: Develop Transformational Selling conversation skills.
+Become a mindful listener, ask curious questions, and give space for silence, so you and your clients can uncover the transformation they are ultimately seeking.
 It’s time to up level your sales mindset and improve your transformational conversation sales skills.